 What happens if I miss a dose?

-Contact your doctor if you miss a dose of ifosfamide.
+Call your doctor for instructions if you miss a dose of ifosfamide.

 What happens if I overdose?

-What should I avoid while taking Ifex (ifosfamide)?
+What should I avoid while receiving Ifex (ifosfamide)?

 Ifex (ifosfamide) side effects